johnbrumley/desma158/day-6.md

 ![](https://lh6.googleusercontent.com/unfOlX2v2XHJhDAVkgyIhvs_sDELxtuPogUeVhO5rkJCI7rZ-n0rNG4YwHL1TuDCFqpxTTHcSikOA-AsFVHI_GSD4hypm2NnDfwjuY5FbsrdP1ror-I-fr2dCGK-xSOpjucvvwfCm3TakRiSXzI_AjA)

 We have cocktail cabinets that you can design your game to be played on.
+With a few things to be aware of:
+- Different inputs: No mouse, joysticks (switch-based, not analog).
+- Screen is in the table, players have to sit.

-# Multiplayer
+## Multiplayer

 Consider the affordances of an arcade machine: games situated in a particular place on a particular machine, in a particular social context.

 Traditional arcade games offer multiplayer in two flavors:

-1. Direct competition (fighting games, racing games, etc)
+1. Direct competition (fighting games, racing games, etc.)
-2. Indirect competition (high score tables etc)
+2. Indirect competition (high score tables etc.)

 Consider blending other genres / ways of playing

 - Asynchronous multiplayer: players can affect the experiences of future players by changing the environment or leaving messages behind. ([FromSoft](https://youtu.be/ci5bleu3bGg), [Animal Crossing letters](https://youtu.be/KUzOOx6PDc0))
 - Sandbox / simulation: there are no prescribed goals, but the state of the game world is persistent between play sessions.
 Gardening games, Minecraft, etc.
 - Asynchronous co-op: players play at different times but work together towards a common goal (perhaps unlocking new areas to explore or better powers?) ([Noby Noby boy](https://youtu.be/B0TdTe6-6ns))

 ![](https://lh3.googleusercontent.com/yavatKxLkAZsKckj5qGonsDazOvL4m9vjmsX0-BKcE4O7hggYQPeeSpI787nyOddyRidJbSu_qWsgj1yGR3_o7uowwlEHHIw6XDhYJ3I9D6ycPDXQwjIgxw4mind_9kTFbieRlQxutuAUe7QEcUM9GA)